chrisg4github/Data-Analytics/homework/hw6/README_hw6.md

 - When would you use rank?

-	Use Rank() to assign a rank number based on the over (partition col order by col) clause to assiciate a value with the grouping.
+	Use Rank() to assign a rank number based on the over (partition col order by col) clause to associate a value with the grouping.
 This groups the same values within each rank number, and between groups the rank numbers can jump to show the relative position of the next group.

 	`select f.title, f.rental_duration, rank()`
 	`over (order by rental_duration desc) from film f;`